Sleeper hit: In music

 Don Howard's 1952 recording of "Oh Happy Day" was one of the earliest sleeper hits.
 Featuring only Howard's baritone vocals and his acoustic guitar played at an amateur level, it was initially released regionally and was never expected to become a hit.
 A massive groundswell of support from teenagers in Howard's home base of Cleveland, Ohio, led to the song rapidly rising in popularity, despite music industry scorn; cover versions (including one by Larry Hooper and the Lawrence Welk orchestra) were quickly rushed into production, and by 1953, there were no fewer than four hit recordings of the same song circulating, including Howard's original.

 The Romantics' 1980 single "What I Like About You" was a minor hit upon its release, charting at number 49 on the Billboard Hot 100 in the United States, while not charting at all in the United Kingdom.
 It eventually became one of the most popular songs of the 1980s thanks to its use in various advertising campaigns.

 The Waterboys 1985 single "The Whole of the Moon" charted initially in several countries on the lower end of charts including No. 26 in the UK.
 The song was re-released in 1991 to much acclaim peaking at No. 3 in the UK and No. 3 in Europe, and becoming certified platinum in the UK.
 The song became one of their most successful songs and well known.

 The 1987 single "Welcome to the Jungle" by American rock band Guns N' Roses performed poorly in both the United States and the United Kingdom when first released in September of that year.
 As the band's popularity grew steadily in 1988, it became a sleeper hit in the US and reached the top 10 of the Billboard charts.
 It was then re-released in the UK, charting within the top 40 there.

 The 1990 single "Somewhere Over the Rainbow/What a Wonderful World" by Israel Kamakawiwoʻole became a sleeper hit after being featured in numerous film and TV soundtracks throughout the 2000s and 2010s, the song eventually charted across Europe in 2010 and 2011, finishing 16th on Germany's decade-end charts for the 2010s.

 Nirvana's second album Nevermind was released in September 1991 with low expectations, hoping to sell 500,000 copies.
 The album entered the Billboard 200 at number 144, but slowly climbed up the charts over the following months, entering the top 40 in November.
-The album was selling 300,000 copies a week by December, before in January 1992, it even replaced Michael Jackson's Dangerous at number 1 on the Billboard charts.
+The album was selling 300,000 copies a week by December, before in January 1992, replacing Michael Jackson's Dangerous at number 1 on the Billboard charts.
 The album went on to sell over 30 million copies worldwide, and has since become one of the world's best-selling albums of all time.